Lucknow: Culture

 In common with other metropolitan cities across India, Lucknow is multicultural and multilingual.
 Many of the cultural traits and customs peculiar to Lucknow have become living legends today.
 The city's contemporary culture is the result of the amalgamation of the Hindu and Muslim rulers who ruled the city simultaneously.
 The credit for this goes to the secular and syncretic traditions of the Nawabs of Awadh, who took a keen interest in every walk of life and encouraged these traditions to attain a rare degree of sophistication.
 Modern-day Lucknowites are known for their polite and polished way of speaking which is noticed by visitors.
 The residents of Lucknow call themselves Lucknowites or Lakhnavi.
-It also represents the melting pot of globalisation where the legacy of Nawab's culture continues to be reflected in the traditional vocabulary of the Hindi language of the city along with better avenues for modernisation present here.
+It also represents the melting pot of globalisation where the legacy of Nawab's culture continues to be reflected in the traditional vocabulary of the Urdu language of the city along with better avenues for modernisation present here.

-Traditional Outfit
+Traditional outfit

 Lucknow is known for its ghararas.
 It is a traditional women's outfit that originated from the Nawabs of Awadh.
 It is a pair of loose trousers with pleats below the knee worn with a kurta (shirt) and a dupatta (veil).
 It is embroidered with zari and zardozi along with gota (decorative lace on the knee area).
 This dress is made from over 24 m of fabric, mostly silk, brocade and kamkhwab.